n-claes/amrvac_pytools-project/README.txt

                    import sys
                    sys.path.append('path to amrvac_tools')

-where you replace 'path to amrvac_tools' with the actual path containing the 'amrvac_tools' folder.
+where you replace 'path to amrvac_tools' with the actual path 'youramrvacdir/tools/python'.